ssunsonic/ssunsonic/README.md

 ### Welcome 🌍!

-I work as a Statistical Analyst for UC Davis [Datalab][link], performing various tasks such as data acquisition, training detection models, and leveraging new technologies.
 An aspiring Data Scientist/MLE, with goals of blending my academic and industrial experiences into something of meaningful value.

+Previously worked as a Statistical Analyst for UC Davis [Datalab][link], performing various tasks such as data acquisition, training detection models, and leveraging new technologies.

-My career plan is to work as a Data Analyst for a few years, understand the in and outs of how data-driven processes create valuable and productive cultures, and then transition.
+My career plan is to work as a Data Analyst for a few years, understand the in and outs of how data-driven processes create valuable and productive cultures, and then transition into a more software/managerial oriented position.
 I'm currently very interested in computer vision + data visualization.
 When I'm not here, you can find me at the 🏖 , on the pitch 💫, playing casual guitar, or anywhere with an affinity for delicious food.
 I'm inspired by those that chase relentless creative pursuits and am always open for a chat.

 Also check out my [site][website]!